Joel Francisco, One Of First Prisoners Released Under Donald Trump’s Criminal Reform Act, Charged With Murder

 Francisco’s arrest for murder also gave fodder to critics of the reform bill, which was one of the landmark achievements of Trump’s tenure.

-“This case is upsetting but it’s not a surprise,” said Arkansas Senator Tom Cotton, a Republican who opposed the passage of the reform law.
+“This case is upsetting but it’s not a surprise,” said Arkansas Sen. Tom Cotton, a Republican who opposed the passage of the reform law.
 “Letting violent felons out of prison early as the First Step Act did leads to more crime and more victims.”

 The bill had passed with bipartisan support and even had some star power behind it, as reality television star Kim Kardashian lobbied Trump to pass it and highlighted cases of individuals imprisoned for long periods for selling drugs.

 Francisco’s immediate fate was unclear, the Providence Journal noted.
-Federal prosecutors could sentence him to five years in prison if there is a preponderance of evidence that he committed the violations, but state prosecutors may first want to prosecute him on the first-degree murder charge before he is held.
+Federal prosecutors could sentence him to five years in prison if there is a preponderance of evidence that he committed the violations, but state prosecutors may first want to prosecute him on the first-degree murder charge before he is sentenced for the violations.